SuryaKarmakar/MongoDB-Database/README.md

 db.flights.updateOne({distance: 12000}, {$set: {marker:'delete'}})
 ```

 we first of all define a filter where we say which document should be updated.
 The second argument is what do you want to update, if its not there then it will create one.
-Now this might add a new field marker with the value delete to that first element. to update or insert new data we have to use a special keyword $set.$set is simply identified by mongodb when used in the update one operation to describe the changes you want to make.
+Now this might add a new field marker with the value delete to that first element. to update or insert new data we have to use a special keyword $set.
+$set is simply identified by mongodb when used in the update one operation to describe the changes you want to make.

 - updateMany(filter, data, options)